jamie120/ms4-wild-mile/testing.md

 # Post Review Changes

 * The following was addressed post-testing and feedback. (changes are detailed in commit history dated 15/04/2021 onwards) :
-    1. Remove sitewide search functionality for conversions - implement function into conversions page only.
+    1. Remove the sitewide search functionality for conversions - implement function into conversions page only.
     2. Add search function to merchandise/products page.
     3. Add further conditional coding to site navigation, to improve user experience.
     4. Combine manage conversions and approve conversions pages, to create one dynamic page for displaying listings to site admin.
     5. Make fixed height cards in 'my_listings' and 'saved_listings' templates.
     6. Add confirm delete modals for merchandise and products throughout the site.
-    7. Remove home link from sign in page.
+    7. Remove the home link from sign-in page.
-    8. Adjust z-index on 'my-account' dropdown menu, to fix issue when empty toast messages element was preventing use of nav dropdown upon sign in.
+    8. Adjust z-index on 'my-account' dropdown menu, to fix the issue when empty toast messages element was preventing the use of nav dropdown upon sign in.
     9. Create error handling templates for 400,403,404,500 errors.
     10. Move confirmation email code to checkout_success view, to ensure emails are sent to users for all orders.
     11. Update vehicle length, height and width fields in CamperConversion.model from IntegerField to DecimalField(max-digits=3, decimal_places=2)   - to allow upto 9.99 values to be entered.
+    12. Change the z-index of the back to top button, so that it works when overlapping the site footer.

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>